mbabynames search ✿

 Cesar Samuel

-"noble and strong" (Cesar) meets "heard by God" (Samuel).
+"head of hair, emperor" (Cesar) meets "heard by God" (Samuel).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast